saddle-finance/saddle-docs/faq.md

 These different approaches and the associated risks are why the prices of pegged value crypto assets of the same type can vary slightly.

+### What is price impact?

+Price impact is the difference between the current market price and estimated execution price due to order size.

+### What is max slippage?

+Max slippage is the maximum percentage the execution price can change unfavorably by, if exceeded your transaction will revert.

+Slippage occurs when other trades change the price during the window between when your transaction is submitted and actually executed.

 ### Why is Saddle launching with tokenized bitcoin?

 Bitcoin is the largest cryptocurrency by market capitalization, and the amount of tokenized BTC on Ethereum has been exploding - the supply has increased ~135X in 2020.
 Despite this growth, tokenized BTC is often [not a priority](https://github.com/Uniswap/uniswap-interface/pull/1144) when it comes to features and support.
 We believe bitcoin deserves to be treated as a first-class citizen in DeFi.